 Pressure Switch Terms

-- The exact pressure that actuates the snap-action switch to either open or
+- The exact pressure that actuates the snap-action switch to either open or close the circuit.

 - The range of pressure a switch encounters under normal conditions.